leoelicos/submitted/README.md

 ## Usage

-Visit [Tech Blog](https://leoelicos-tech-blog.herokuapp.com/) on a browser on a computer or mobile.
+Visit [submitted](https://leoelicos-tech-blog.herokuapp.com/) on a browser on a computer or mobile.

 ### Video Demo: